AlSaqr-platform/he-soc/README.md

    - `host` contains the host-system: it wraps the core and plugs it into the `axi_node` to which the slaves are attached
    - `tb` contains the testbench
    - `fpga` contains the scripts to generate the bitstream
+   - `docs` contains the datasheet of AlSaqr SoC and the related padframe specification

  * `software` contains the bare metals tests you can run on the SoC